 What Is the Average Groundwater Protection Specialist's Salary?

-The average salary for a Groundwater Protection Specialist hovers around $41,240.
-The low-end wage for this position average around $26,330, while the high-end wage averages around $68,620.
-Pay is largely influenced by education level, the employer you are working for, and the kinds of hours you are required to work.
+Groundwater protection specialists, who fall under the broader BLS category of environmental scientists and specialists, earned a median salary of $73,230 as of May 2020.
+The low-end salary (lowest 10%) for this position is about $42,960, while the high-end salary (top 10%) exceeds $129,450.* Pay is largely influenced by education level, the employer you are working for, and the kinds of hours you are required to work.

 Groundwater Protection Specialist Jobs & Job Description

 Use the search box below to find all the groundwater specialist job listings in our job board.

 Groundwater protection specialists work toward the protection and conservation of groundwater, recognizing that it is a critical part of the ecosystem.
 Specialist roles do vary from organization to organization, but most roles will have the following tasks as part of their scope: